 It’s way better than the email provided by your ISP.

-I won’t try to take sides between what I think are the two best practice management software options currently on the market.
-Instead, read our user guides to Clio and MyCase and give them a try.
-In fact, probably the best way to decide for yourself is to use both of them in tandem on at least one case, and pick the one with the user experience you like best.
+I won’t try to take sides on what I think are the best practice management software options currently on the market.
+Instead, read our user guides to pick the right one for you and give them a try.
+In fact, probably the best way to decide for yourself is to follow our 5-step process and then use some on at least one case, and pick the one with the user experience you like best.